joshvera/generative-effects/README.md

 f* Set (First 3 2) (Second 1) = 3 2 1

--- This map hence takes a set of balls, and tells you all the buckets that contain at least one of these balls. leftAdjointF :: Set Ball -> Set Bucket leftAdjointF [2, 3] = Set (Second 1) (Third 1 1 2 3)
+-- This map hence takes a set of balls, and tells you all the buckets that contain at least one of these balls.
+-- The actual definition of leftAdjointF can be derived from the definitions of f and f*. leftAdjointF :: Set Ball -> Set Bucket leftAdjointF [2, 3] = Set (Second 1) (Third 1 1 2 3)

--- This map takes a set of balls, and tells you all the buckets that only contain balls from the set. rightAdjointF :: Set Ball -> Set Bucket rightAdjointF [1] = Set (Second 1)
+-- This map takes a set of balls, and tells you all the buckets that only contain balls from the set.
+-- The actual definition of rightAdjointF can be derived from the definitions of f and f*. rightAdjointF :: Set Ball -> Set Bucket rightAdjointF [1] = Set (Second 1)
 ```

+If some function `f :: A -> B` has a left or right adjoint and `A` is a poset, those adjoints are _unique_.
+So it's always a good idea to try to find them!

+Right adjoints preserve meets.
+Similarly, left adjoints preserve joins.

 # Conclusion

-Posets are a special case of categories,
+* Posets are a special case of categories,
-Monotone functions between posets are a special case of functors between categories,
+* Monotone functions between posets are a special case of functors between categories,
-Galois connections between posets are a special case of adjoint functors between categories,
+* Galois connections between posets are a special case of adjoint functors between categories,
-Left adjoint monotone functions are a special case of left adjoint functors,
+* Left adjoint monotone functions are a special case of left adjoint functors,
-Right adjoint monotone functions are a special case of right adjoint functors,
+* Right adjoint monotone functions are a special case of right adjoint functors,
-Meets are a special case of limits, and
+* Meets are a special case of limits, and
-Joins are a special case of colimits.
+* Joins are a special case of colimits.

 # References